biopragmatics/oquat/docs/unknowns/source/to.md

 | MaizeGDB_QTL:78114  |        1 | [TO:0000938](http://purl.obolibrary.org/obo/TO_0000938)                                                          |
 | MaizeGDB_QTL:65770  |        1 | [TO:0000941](http://purl.obolibrary.org/obo/TO_0000941)                                                          |

-## `SOY` (2)
+## `SOY`

+There are 2 usages of `SOY` in `to`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SOY)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SOY).

 | curie       |   usages | nodes                                                   |
 |-------------|----------|---------------------------------------------------------|